 Film Hub Wales Member

-Crosshands Public Hall was built in 1906 with the aim of improving the quality of life for the people of the community.
+The Hall itself was built in 1906 with the aim of improving the quality of life for the people of the community.
 The upkeep of the Hall was funded by the Miners contributing 1p from their weekly wages.

-The Hall was extended in 1932 and incorporated many ancillary centres at the rear end of the building.
+In 1932 the Hall was extended and incorporated many ancillary centres at the rear end of the building.
 Of particular note is the hall’s French facade design which once graced the auditorium ceiling, being Italian in design but, sadly, no longer exists.

 In it’s hey-day, the Hall was regarded as one of the finest in South Wales and boasted some top actors and orchestras.
 At it’s prime, the Hall was the main attraction in the area with weekly shows ranging from variety, drama, oratorios and opera.